isxGames/Tehbot/README.md

 Note: THERE ARE missions that this bot will not run, no matter how much you try and configure them.
 Examples are:

- - Worlds Collide
-   - Multiple gates in one grid.
-Not worth implementing since there's no other similar mission.
  - The Anomaly
    - Very difficult to find the correct loot container to get the loot.
 Also very shitty rewards, so not worth doing.